NetApp-openstack-dev/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhosp17_director_ontap_configuration.rst

 .. note::

-  The driver supports FCP, but it is not certified for RHOSP17.
+  The driver supports FCP, but it is not certified for RHOSP17 and RHOSP 17.1.

 Deployment Steps
 ----------------